Farming Accident Kills Teenager

 A farming accident has killed a teenager in Cork after he fell off a tractor and sustained serious head injuries.

-The boy has been named as 14-year-old Michael Murphy who was working for local agriculture company at the time.
+The boy has been named as 14-year-old Michael Murphy who was working for a local agriculture company at the time.

 The boy was a passenger in a tractor alongside a 20-year-old man who was driving.
 Both were transporting silage as he fell off the tractor while it was moving.